lastdanger01/esphome-old_fan/README.md

 # esphome-old_fan
-Use the chip esp8266 to transform the old fan via esphome
+Use the chip esp8266 to Transform the old fan into smart furniture  via esphome